petschau/WinFellow/trunk/fellow/doxygen/Documentation/mainpage WinFellow Source Code Concepts.md

 The overall process of rendering a line of the Amiga screen is as follows:

 * At the end of each virtual line, the current state of the custom registers define the appearance of the line.
-The rendering is one line at the time, which does not capture some special effects accurately L The EndOfFrame() handler cause rendering to happen.
+The rendering is one line at the time, which does not capture some special effects accurately.
+The EndOfFrame() handler cause rendering to happen.
 * The appearance of the line is rendered into a temporary buffer in a format that is preprocessed to aid fast drawing later.
 This includes translating the planar Amiga graphics to chunky pixels which describe the color for each pixel on the line.
 Calculations involve location of the horisontal borders, and possible hidden pixels that must be skipped, but not shown.
 Or the line might be a line that shows the vertical border.
 In any case, the temporary buffer contains a full Amiga line rendered as chunky pixels.
 There are also some flags to catch special cases, such as a line with no bitmap pixels, in that case the color of the entire line is remembered.
 * Sprites are added to the temporary line.
 Similar calculations about location or absense of sprites are done to figure out where they are.
 * For each virtual line we repeat this process, building a temporary buffer for the entire screen.